olexsmir/gopher.nvim/README.md

     -- path to a directory containing custom test code templates template_dir = nil,
-    -- switch table tests from using slice to map (with test name for the key) -- works only with gotests installed from develop branch named = false,
+    -- switch table tests from using slice to map (with test name for the key) named = false,
   },
   gotag = {